Part 6: Sweet Community

 When I think about the essence of community, I think about the people of The Gambia, the small independent country nestled within Senegal, who live without many of the globalized conveniences or luxuries that we Americans are so accustomed to- readily available air conditioning, widespread fast food chains, developed roads, highly evolved technologies, branded clothing, long hot running water, large-scale department supermarket stores, etc.

-Yet in lieu of all of these things, The Gambia possesses one of the strongest senses of community and family ties I have ever witnessed.
+Yet in place of all of these things, The Gambia possesses one of the strongest senses of community and family ties I have ever witnessed.

 I think about the sweet Gambian family that graciously allowed us to stay in their rural compound full of 19 of the most vibrant kids I’ve ever seen and a whole lot of love, dancing and playfulness (shoutout Marissa for being a Peace Corps angel and letting us share in that experience, she’s doing amazing things).

-Beyond the waning sunlight that melts into the baobab trees surrounding this small village, lies a calm, unlit compound where the jovial spirits of 19 children dance and hop around freely, so full of life that they light up like an orb amongst the darkness of the night.
+Beyond the waning sunlight that melts into the baobab trees surrounding this small village lies a calm, unlit compound where the jovial spirits of 19 children dance and hop around freely, so full of life that they light up like an orb amongst the darkness of the night.
+Truly radiant.

 Actual footage from a video, dancing around with the kiddos at their compound